Extra Venus flytrap care Information for the Venus flytrap Fans! Everything you ever wanted to know about how to raise a Venus Flytrap.

 A peat moss mixture has the benefit of being more insulating from heat and cold than long-fibered sphagnum moss.
 It is also less costly and easier to find locally.
 However, premium long-fibered sphagnum moss has its own benefits.

-Long-fibered sphagnum moss is a luxury growing medium for Venus Flytraps.
-Interestingly, it has a higher ppm as measured by a TDS meter, but the minerals it does have are not harmful to Venus Flytraps, unless they accumulate over 6 months or more of time, which is when any Venus Flytrap needs to be optimally re-potted, with 9 months to a year being the far end of that recommendation.
+Long-fibered sphagnum moss is a luxury growing medium for Venus flytraps.
+Interestingly, it has a higher ppm as measured by a TDS meter, but the minerals it does have are not harmful to Venus flytraps unless they accumulate over 6-9 months or more of time, which is when any Venus flytrap needs to be optimally re-potted, with 10 months to a year being the far end of that recommendation.

-Premium long-fibered sphagnum moss helps your Venus Flytraps grow quite a bit faster, and recover from transplanting and repotting much faster.
+Premium long-fibered sphagnum moss helps your Venus flytraps grow quite a bit faster, and recover from transplanting and repotting much faster.
 It is incredible, actually.
-It does not in fact have the extent of the insulating power of peat moss, but is’ not terribly far behind, maybe 2/3.
+It does not, in fact, have the extent of the insulating power of peat moss, but it’s not terribly far behind, maybe 2/3.

-Long-fibered sphagnum moss also needs to be refreshed or re-potted every 6 months or so, whereas peat moss and peat moss mixtures can go longer, 9 months to a year or so.
+Long-fibered sphagnum moss also needs to be refreshed or re-potted every 6-9 months or so, whereas peat moss and peat moss mixtures can go longer, 9-12 months.

-Finally, the issue of Flytrap feeding.
-Shocking news headline, you do NOT need to feed your Venus Flytrap.
+Finally, the issue of Venus flytrap feeding.
+Shocking news headline, you do NOT need to feed your Venus flytrap.
 They, like other plant organisms, are magicians in terms of manufacturing food from….sunshine!
 They get enough food from photosynthesis.
-This is not to discount their incredible and unique ability to catch frigging bugs wow, but truth be told you don’t NEED to feed them.
-However, Venus Flytraps do grow faster and larger if you feed them responsibly.
+This is not to discount their incredible and unique ability to catch frigging bugs, wow, but truth be told you don’t NEED to feed them.
+However, Venus flytraps do grow faster and larger if you feed them responsibly.

 By “responsibly”, that means not feeding them hamburger meat or Seymour’s blood.
 Just bugs, really, worms, etc. If it fits in the trap you’re probably good.
 Hard-shelled bugs do tend to eat their way through the traps, but the plant still gets the nutrients.

-There are a many dangerous myths and misconceptions out there about Venus Flytraps, most based around this idea of Venus Flytraps being “swamp” plants.
-The reality is, they’re not swamp plants, and that type of condition could easily kill a Venus Flytrap.
+There are many dangerous myths and misconceptions out there about Venus flytraps, most based around this idea of Venus flytraps being “swamp” plants.
+The reality is, they’re not swamp plants, and that type of condition could easily kill a Venus flytrap.

 Terrariums and Artificial Lighting